saranyathiru1/PlaywrightSauceLabsProject/README.md

 The project relies on several key Node.js packages:

 - playwright for running browser automation.
-- Javacsript for using JavaScript in the project.
+- Javascript for using JavaScript in the project.
    Further details can be found in package.json.

 ## Configuration